 Here’s a useful heuristic for writing better commit messages.
 Set your commit message template to:

-# If applied, this commit will... # Explain why this change is being made # Provide links to any relevant tickets, articles or other resources
+# If applied, this commit will... # Why is this change needed?
+Prior to this change, # How does it address the issue?
+This change # Provide links to any relevant tickets, articles or other resources

 To do this in Git, save the above content in a file (eg

 git config --global commit.template ~/.git_commit_msg.txt